Jesús Manuel Corona: Monterrey

 Born to a lower-middle-class family in Hermosillo, Sonora, Corona began playing football at the age of 6 for various local youth teams.
-At the age of 15, he was scouted by a number of clubs, including Brazilian side Santos FC, however due to his family's reluctance to see him move abroad at such a young age, Corona eventually began his professional career by joining C.F.
+At the age of 15, he was scouted by a number of clubs, including Brazilian side Santos FC.
+However, due to his family's reluctance to see him move abroad at such a young age, Corona eventually began his professional career by joining C.F.
 Monterrey.

 Corona made his senior team debut at 17 years old, under coach Víctor Manuel Vucetich, on 7 August 2010 as a starter in an away league match against Atlante in a 2–1 victory for Monterrey.
 He scored his first goal for Monterrey on 7 October 2011 in an away match against Tecos, with the game ending in a 3–2 victory for Monterrey.
 Corona also scored his first goal for Monterrey in their presentation at the 2012 FIFA Club World Cup against Ulsan Hyundai of South Korea on 9 December, with an assist from Aldo de Nigris in the 3–1 victory.
 In the match for third place against Al Ahly on 16 December, Corona scored in the third minute of the match, which ended in a 2–0 victory.

 Twente

-On 22 August 2013, it was announced that Corona was transferred to Dutch side F.C.
-Twente, for whom he signed a four-year contract.
+On 22 August 2013, Corona's transfer to Dutch side F.C.
+Twente was announced, for whom he signed a four-year contract.
 He started the 2014 season with Twente's reserve team, which plays in the Second Division, scoring 2 goals on 18 August.
-On 13 September 2014, Corona returned from injury and a stint with the reserve team to start his first game with Twente in the 2014–15 season and went on to record an assist and a goal against Go Ahead Eagles in a 2–1 victory for Twente, the club's first victory of the 2014–15 Season.
-He finished his second season with the senior team with a career-best of 9 goals.
+On 13 September 2014, Corona returned from injury and a stint with the reserve team to start his first game with Twente in the 2014–15 season and went on to record an assist and a goal against Go Ahead Eagles in a 2–1 victory for Twente, the club's first victory of the 2014–15 season.
+He finished his second season with the senior team with a career-best season haul of 9 goals.